Rhema (doctrine): Epistemology

 In support of this Hamon cites Ephesians 6:17: "take the sword of the Spirit, which is the word (rhema) of God", and points to William Edwy Vine's An Expository Dictionary of New Testament Words that explains the passage "Here the reference is not to the whole Bible as such, but to the individual scripture which the Spirit brings to our remembrance for use in time of need, a prerequisite being the regular storing of the mind with scripture".
 Hamon, expounding on Romans 10:17, goes on to say that a rhema is "that timely, Holy Spirit-inspired Word from the Logos that brings life, power, and faith to perform and fulfil it...[it] must be received with faith by the hearer in order for it to fulfil its mission."

 Pentecostal minister and author Jack W. Hayford shares similar sentiments, saying:

 "Jesus is the living Logos (John 1:1), the Bible is the written logos (Heb.
 4:12), and the Holy Spirit utters the spoken logos (1 Cor.
 2:13). ...The meaning of rhema in distinction to logos is illustrated in Ephesians 6:17, where the reference is not to the Scriptures as a whole, but to that portion which the believer wields as a sword in the time of need."

-Pastor Watchman Nee, writing along the same lines, wrote:
+Christian writer Watchman Nee, writing along the same lines, wrote:

 In Matthew 4:4 Jesus said, '"It is written, 'Man shall not live on bread alone, but on every rhema that proceeds out through the mouth of God."' ...Can we say that man shall not live by bread alone, but by the Word of God recorded in the Bible?
 No. We are not saying that the written Word of God is of no use, but that logos—the Word of God recorded in the Bible—is of no use to us by itself. ...Both logos and rhema are the Word of God, but the former is God's Word objectively recorded in the Bible, while the latter is the word of God spoken to us at a specific occasion.

 According to Nee a passage of the logos can move into being rhema if it becomes shown to apply to the specific individual.
 As an example, Nee holds the statement in Scripture at John 3:16 "that whoever believes in Him shall not perish but have eternal life" is held to have moved from logos to become rhema if the believer feels a realization that the passage is saying to them "It is I who will not perish and it is I who even now have eternal life."
 According to Nee, at such an instance "God speaks the word to us, and at the same moment, we have faith. ...This does not mean that logos is of no use...for without logos, we could never have rhema.
 All the rhema of God is based upon logos."